Carlos-Sibaja/Lab2/Readme.md

 3. Calculated an **importance score** for each article based on:
    - Sentiment confidence scores.
    - Text length.
-   - Direction (positive or negative).
+   - Sentiment direction (positive or negative).
 4. Presented the results in a tabulated format (`trump_analyzed.csv`) with the following columns:
    - `title`: Title of the article.
    - `importance_score`: A normalized score between `-1` and `1` indicating the importance of the article.